John Norman Maclean (minister): Personal life

 John and Clara Maclean had two sons, both of whom graduated from Dartmouth College.
 In 1908 the Rev. Maclean moved to Missoula, Montana, and became pastor of the First Presbyterian Church of Missoula in 1909.

-The eldest son Norman Maclean, was born at Clarinda, Iowa, in 1902 and went on to become a professor at the University of Chicago and a highly regarded figure in 20th century American literature.
+The elder son Norman Maclean, was born at Clarinda, Iowa, in 1902 and went on to become a professor at the University of Chicago and a highly regarded figure in 20th century American literature.

 When asked by an interviewer about having been homeschooled by his father, Maclean recalled, "I think the most important thing is that he read aloud to us.
 He was a minister, and every morning after breakfast we had what was called family worship.
 We'd all sit with our breakfast chairs pulled back from the table and he would read to us from the Bible or from some religious poet.
 He was a very good reader... that was very good for me because in doing that, he would bring out the rhythms of the Bible.
 That reading instilled in me this great love of rhythm in language."

 The minister's younger son, Paul Davidson MacLean, became well known as a political journalist in Helena, Montana.
 He moved to Chicago in 1937 and worked in the public affairs department of the University of Chicago, where his brother Norman taught.
 Paul Maclean suffered from alcoholism and gambling addiction, in addition to being a quick take on a fight with his fists.
 Offers of help by his family were often rejected or resulted in short-lived efforts at reform.

 On the early morning of May 2, 1938, Paul Maclean was attacked and brutally beaten at Sixty-Third Street and Drexel Avenue in Chicago.
 Paul MacLean was taken to nearby Woodlawn Hospital, where he died. without regaining consciousness, at 1:20 pm that same afternoon.
 According to his brother Norman, Paul Maclean fought back against his attackers and sold his life dearly.
-So much so,in fact, that all the bones in his right hand were found to have been broken during his last fight.
+So much so, in fact, that all the bones in his right hand were found to have been broken during his last fight.

 Following a homicide investigation by Detective Sergeant Ignatius Sheehan, the Chicago Police Department ruled Paul Maclean's murder to be a mugging gone bad.
 Another theory at the time was that Paul MacLean was murdered over his inability to pay an illegal gambling debt owed to a southside Chicago gang.
 No link of this kind was ever made by police, however.
 No arrests were ever made and the case remains officially unsolved.

 The Rev. Maclean's love of literature and his own literary efforts proved an inspiration for Norman, however.
 He wrote a semi-autobiographical account of the family's life and Paul's death in a novella, A River Runs Through It which was published in 1976.
 Robert Redford later adapted into a film of the same name that sparked a national and international fly fishing craze.